bsc-life/ContextMirror2.0/README.md

 # ContextMirror2.0

-ContextMirror2.0 is a tool designed to estimate pairwise coevolution of genes in a given proteome.
+ContextMirror2.0 is a tool designed to estimate pairwise coevolution of genes in a given proteome, described in described in https://doi.org/10.1101/2024.12.27.630483.
 This repository provides everything you need to run the pipeline locally, including configuration options for customizing your analysis.

 Clone this repository to your local machine:

     git clone https://github.com/yourusername/ContextMirror2.0.git
     cd ContextMirror2.0

-Install the required dependencies:

-    pip install -r requirements.txt

-Next, install the ContextMirror2.0 package
+Make sure you have the required tools that will be needed for downstream analysis:

+* BLAST+ suite ()
+* MAFFT ()
+* FastTree ()

+The neccessary dependencies should be automatically included after installing the ContextMirror2.0 package:

     pip isntall .

 Within the ContextMirror2.0 folder create a new directory to perform your analysis (e.g. results/).
-Inside this deirectory you should place:
+Inside this directory you should place:

 * Config.ini file: Adjust the parameters in the config.ini file to match your dataset and analysis needs.

-Place your multifasta file in the appropriate directory, or specify its path in the config.ini file.
+Remember tospecify your input file path.

 Open the config.ini file and modify the parameters as needed (e.g., file, tools and database paths, thresholds, ...).
 This pipeline runs locally, therefore, an appropiate BLAST+ database must be installed and formatted with taxonomic information.
-Here are some resources on how to build a databse with the BLAST+ suite.
+Here are some resources on how to build a custom databse with the BLAST+ suite.
 Consider disk space requirements before installing everything, these databases can be sizable.
-For bacterial analysis, my advice would be to go with the Refseq Select database.
+For bacterial analysis, my advice would be to go with the Refseq Select, a complete yet modestly sized database.
 For your convenience, the build_refseq_select_db.sh script will build it automatically for you.

 You are good to go!